 What’s it Cost?

-WP Compress is free for your first 1000 images.
+WP Compress is free for your first 100 images.
 This makes it an awesome option for bloggers as it won’t break the bank.
-And if you want more image compressing power you can refer a friend – if they signup you’ll get a free month of Gold membership.
-But for sites with tons of images WP Compress does offer 3 main premium plans to compress any number of images.
+But for sites with tons of images WP Compress does offer a number of monthly premium plans to compress any number of images.

 The Better Way to Compress Images

 The better (dare I say best) way to compress your images is to take advantage of a WP Compress lifetime membership.
 When you grab a lifetime special you pay one low price for a literal lifetime of image compressing power.
-So instead of $15/yr you can pay just $29 for life to get 15k image compressions each year, forever.
+So instead of paying month by month, you can pay just $149 for life to get 1k image compressions (or more) each year, forever.
 What’s not to love?

 How Does WP Compress Work?